Facts & Figures

 About UMass Boston

-Celebrating its 50th anniversary, the University of Massachusetts Boston is deeply rooted in the city’s history, yet poised to address the challenges of the future.
+The University of Massachusetts Boston is deeply rooted in the city’s history, yet poised to address the challenges of the future.
 Recognized for innovative research, metropolitan Boston’s public research university offers its diverse student population both an intimate learning environment and the rich experience of a great American city.
-UMass Boston’s 193 undergraduate, graduate, and certificate programs, offered through its 11 colleges and graduate schools, serve nearly 17,000 students while engaging local and global constituents through academic programs, research centers, and public service.
+UMass Boston’s 213 undergraduate, graduate, and certificate programs, offered through its 10 colleges and graduate schools, serve nearly 17,000 students while engaging local and global constituents through academic programs, research centers, and public service.